The Latest: Mayor Bowser holds press conference after Trump announces plan to make DC safer

 Bowser calls Trump takeover of DC police ‘unsettling’

-D.C.
-Mayor Muriel Bowser said Monday that the city had reached a 30-year low in violent crime.
-Bowser said that crime was down not just from a post-pandemic peak in 2023, but from 2019 levels prior to the pandemic.
+D.C.'s mayor said Monday that the city had reached a 30-year low in violent crime.
+Bowser said crime was down not just from a post-pandemic peak in 2023, but from 2019 levels prior to the COVID-19 pandemic.

-Bowser highlighted the district’s parks, schools and public transportation and said that it was important for those who live and visit here to know “just how beautiful our city is and how proud we are of all that we’ve accomplished here.
+Bowser highlighted the district’s parks, schools and public transportation and said it was important for residents and visitors to know “just how beautiful our city is and how proud we are of all that we’ve accomplished here.

-Bowser’s comments are a response to President Trump’s announcement of his takeover of D.C. police force.
-Bowser said that the steps were “unsettling” but not without precedent.
+Bowser’s comments are a response to Trump’s announcement of his takeover of D.C. police force.
+Bowser said the steps were “unsettling."

 DC police union backs Trump’s takeover

-Union chairman Gregg Pemberton said it agrees with the president that “immediately action is necessary” to tamp down crime.
+Chairman Gregg Pemberton said the union agrees with the president that “immediately action is necessary” to tamp down crime.

-Still, Pemberton said that the city ultimately needs a police department that’s “fully staffed and supported.”
+Still, Pemberton said the city ultimately needs a police department that’s “fully staffed and supported.”

 Maryland governor says Trump mobilizing National Guard in Washington ‘lacks seriousness’